Machine learning methods to detect money laundering in the Bitcoin blockchain in the presence of label scarcity: Experimental setup

 The two unsupervised query strategies used are IF and elliptic envelope.
 Outliers are transactions with high anomaly scores (IF) or a large Mahalanobis distance to a multivariate Gaussian distribution fit on the labeled pool (elliptic envelope).

 We combine unsupervised and supervised query strategies in our experiments, depending on the number of illicit instances in the labeled pool.
 After an initial random sample of one batch of instances, we use an unsupervised \emph{warm-up learner} that samples instances until the labeled pool includes at least one illicit instance.
 When we reach this threshold, we either switch to a supervised \emph{hot learner} or continue to use the warm-up learner.
 As the classifier, we use the three supervised models evaluated in the supervised baselines: RF, XGBoost, and LR.
 We compare all AL setups against a baseline that queries random instances at each iteration (also used as a warm-up learner).
 We use a batch size of 50 instances sampled at each iteration for all experiments.
 Each AL setup is run five times with different random seeds to ensure the robustness of the results.
 We assess the performance of each AL setup through the median illicit F1-score and the confidence intervals at each labeled pool size.
+This setup and parameter choices follow the work by~\citet{AL_Ascensao_et_al} developed at Feedzai concurrently.